daig0rian/arib-b25-stream-test_for_win/README.txt

     This is forked from <https://github.com/epgdatacapbon/libaribb25>

-How to use 1
-    c:\> BonRecTest.exe --log --driver BonDriver_PX_x3U4_T.dll --output - --channel 14 | arib-b25-stream-test.exe | ffplay.exe -i -

-How to use 2
+How to use
+    As a decoder for mirakurun on Windows.

     c:\> notepad.exe %USERPROFILE%\.Mirakurun\tuners.yml
     -------------
     - name: PX_x3U4_S1